ebd622/splunk/core_certified_power_user/README.md

     * Use the sort command

 * **Comparing Values** ([course](https://www.splunk.com/en_us/training/courses/comparing-values.html))
   * Using eval to Compare
+    * Understand the eval command
+    * Explain evaluation functions
+    * Identify and use comparison and conditional functions
+    * Use the fieldformat command to format field values

   * Filtering with where

 * Result Modification ([course](https://www.splunk.com/en_us/training/courses/result-modification.html))